Yaosaur/Today-API/README.md

 # Today API

 Today API is the backend portion meant to be used with [Today, the Project Management App](https://github.com/Yaosaur/Today).
 Please check out that github repository for the live site.
 In conjunction with the database it is able to take incoming requests from the Today App and register users, log them in, and allow them to create and manage projects and associated tasks with other users.
 Within the tasks, users are able to post, edit, and delete their own comments and view all comments from other users.
-Users also have the option to upload a profile picture of themselves.
+Users also have the option to upload a profile picture of themselves and direct message team members in real time.

 ## RESTFUL Routes